-3But David swore again and said, “Your father knows well that I have found favor in your eyes, and he says, ‘Do not let Jonathan know this, lest he be grieved,’ but truly as Yahweh lives and as your soul lives, there is but a step between me and death.”
+3But David swore again and said, “Your father knows, yes, knows that I have found favor in your eyes, and he said to himself, ‘Do not let Jonathan know this, lest he be grieved.’
+But truly as Yahweh lives and as your soul lives, there is but a step between me and death.”

-6If your father misses me at all, then say, ‘David earnestly asked leave of me that he might run to Bethlehem his city, for it is the yearly sacrifice there for all the family.’
+6If your father notices, yes, notices my absence, then say, ‘David asked, yes, asked me if he could run to Bethlehem, his city, for it is the yearly sacrifice there for the entire clan.’

-7If he says, ‘It is well;’ your servant will have peace; but if he be angry, then know that evil is determined by him.
+7If he says, ‘Good,” then it is well with your servant.
+But if he becomes angry, yes, angry, then know that evil has been decided by him.

-8Therefore deal kindly with your servant, for you have brought your servant into a covenant of Yahweh with you.
-But if there is iniquity in me, kill me yourself; for why should you bring me to your father?”
+8So deal faithfully with your servant, for you have brought your servant into a covenant of Yahweh with you.
+But if there is iniquity in me, kill me yourself.
+Why should you bring me to your father?”

 11Jonathan said to David, “Come and let us go out into the field.”
-They both went out into the field.
+So they both went out into the field.

-12Jonathan said to David, “By Yahweh the God of Israel, when I have sounded my father about this time tomorrow or the third day, behold, if there is good toward David, will I not then send to you and disclose it to you?
+12Jonathan said to David, “By Yahweh the God of Israel, when I have investigated my father about this time tomorrow or the third day, behold, if there is good toward David, will I not then send to you and make it known to you?

-13Yahweh do so to Jonathan, and more also, should it please my father to do you evil, if I do not disclose it to you and send you away, that you may go in peace; and Yahweh be with you as he has been with my father.
+13Yahweh do so to Jonathan, and more also, should it please my father to do you evil, if I do not make it known to you and send you away, so that you can go in peace, and Yahweh be with you as he has been with my father.

-15but also you will not cut off your kindness from my house forever; no, not when Yahweh has cut off the enemies of David everyone from the surface of the earth.”
+15And also do not cut off your faithfulness from my house forever, no, not even when Yahweh has cut off the enemies of David—every one of them—from the face of the ground.”

-18Then Jonathan said to him, “Tomorrow is the new moon, and you will be missed because your seat will be empty.
+18Then Jonathan said to him, “Tomorrow is the new moon, and you will be noticed because your empty place will be noticed.

-19When you have stayed three days, you are to go down quickly and come to the place where you hid yourself when this started, and are to remain by the stone Ezel.
+19When you have stayed away three days, go down quickly and come to the place where you hid yourself when this started, and wait by the stone Ezel.

-20I will shoot three arrows on its side as though I shot at a mark.
+20I will shoot three arrows to its side as though I shot at a target.

-21Behold, I will send the boy, saying, ‘Go, find the arrows!’
-If I tell the boy, ‘Behold, the arrows are on this side of you.
-Take them,’ then come, for there is peace to you and no hurt, as Yahweh lives.
+21Behold, I will send the boy, saying, ‘Go find the arrows!’
+If I say to the boy, ‘Behold, the arrows are on this side of you, get them,’ then come, for as Yahweh lives there is peace to you and no problem.

-22But if I say this to the boy, ‘Behold, the arrows are beyond you,’ then go your way; for Yahweh has sent you away.
+22But if I say this to the boy, ‘Behold, the arrows are beyond you,’ then go, for Yahweh has sent you away.

-23Concerning the matter that you and I have spoken of, behold, Yahweh is between you and me forever.”
+23And as for the matter about which you and I have spoken, behold, Yahweh is between you and me forever.”

 24So David hid himself in the field.

-And when the new moon had come, the king sat him down to eat food.
+And when the new moon had come, the king sat down at the feast to eat.

-25The king sat on his seat as at other times, even on the seat by the wall; and Jonathan stood up and Abner sat by Saul’s side, but David’s place was empty.
+25The king sat on his seat as at other times, on the seat by the wall, and Jonathan stood up, and Abner sat by Saul’s side, but David’s place was empty.

-26Nevertheless Saul did not say anything that day, for he thought, “Something has happened to him.
-He is not clean.
+26Nevertheless, Saul did not say anything that day because he said to himself, “It is an accident.
+He is not ritually clean.
 Surely he is not clean.”

-28Jonathan answered Saul, “David earnestly asked leave of me to go to Bethlehem.
+28Jonathan answered Saul, “David asked, yes, asked me for permission to go to Bethlehem.

-29He said, ‘Please let me go, for our family has a sacrifice in the city.
-My brother has commanded me to be there.
-Now, if I have found favor in your eyes, please let me go away and see my brothers.’
-Therefore he has not come to the king’s table.”
+29He said, ‘Please let me go, for our clan has a sacrifice in the city, and my brother has commanded me to be there.
+So now, if I have found favor in your eyes, please let me go away and see my brothers.’
+That is why he has not come to the king’s table.”

-30Then Saul’s anger was kindled against Jonathan and he said to him, “You son of a perverse rebellious woman, do I not know that you have chosen the son of Jesse to your own shame and to the shame of your mother’s nakedness?
+30Then Saul’s anger was kindled against Jonathan and he said to him, “You son of a perverse rebellion!
+Do I not know that you have chosen the son of Jesse to your shame and to the shame of your mother’s nakedness?

-31For as long as the son of Jesse lives on the earth, you will not be established, nor your kingdom.
-Therefore now send and bring him to me, for he will surely die!”
+31For as long as the son of Jesse lives on the earth you will not be established, nor your kingdom.
+So now send and bring him to me, for he must die!”a

-34So Jonathan arose from the table in fierce anger and ate no food the second day of the month, for he was grieved for David because his father had done him shame.
+34So Jonathan arose from the table in blazing anger and ate no food the second day of the month, for he was pained for David because his father had dishonored him.

-35It came to pass in the morning that Jonathan went out into the field at the time appointed with David, and a little boy with him.
+35So in the morning Jonathan went out into the field at the time appointed with David, and a young boy was with him.

-36He said to his boy, “Run, find now the arrows that I shoot.”
-As the boy ran, he shot an arrow beyond him.
+36And he said to his lad, “Run, find the arrows that I shoot.”
+As the lad ran, he shot an arrow beyond him.

-37When the boy had come to the place of the arrow that Jonathan had shot, Jonathan cried out after the boy, and said, “Isn’t the arrow beyond you?”
+37When the boy had come to the place of the arrow that Jonathan had shot, Jonathan called to the boy and said, “Isn’t the arrow beyond you?”

-38Jonathan cried out after the boy, “Go fast!
+38Jonathan called out to the boy, “Go fast!
 Hurry!
-Do not delay!”
-Jonathan’s boy gathered up the arrows and came to his master.
+Do not stop!”
+So Jonathan’s boy gathered up the arrows and came to his lord.

 39But the boy did not know anything.
 Only Jonathan and David knew the matter.

-41As soon as the boy was gone, David arose out of the south and fell on his face to the ground and bowed himself three times.
-They kissed one another and wept one with another, and David wept the most.
+41As soon as the boy was gone, David arose from the south of the stone Ezel and fell with his face to the ground and bowed himself three times.
+They kissed one another and wept with one another, and David continued weeping a great deal.